dayton-outar/shillings/docs/EXPERIENCE/GAME.md

 >
 > **Mechanic 1: Space**
 >
-> Every game takes place in some kind of space.
+> Every game takes place in some kind of **space**.
 This space is the “magic circle” of gameplay.
 It defines the various places that can exist in a game and how those places are related to one another.
 As a game mechanic, space is a mathematical construct.
 We need to strip away all visuals, all aesthetics, and simply look at the abstract construction of a game’s space.
 >
 > ...
 >